brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 5 bht.md

 # Ephesians 1:5 Commentary Help Text

 ## BHT:
-We have been chosen and predestined by God to be adopted as His sons, a position of great honor and privilege.
-This adoption is not based on our own merit or worthiness, but solely by the grace and love of God.
-It is a divine act of predestination according to His good pleasure and will.
-Through our faith in Christ, we are partakers of the divine nature and have the assurance of our inheritance.
-This is all in accordance with His ultimate purpose and plan for our lives.
+God has predestined us to be adopted as his sons, meaning that he has planned for all who believe in him to become part of his spiritual family.
+This adoption is not based on our worthiness, but solely on God's grace and love towards us.
+It is by his free and unchangeable will that he has chosen to bless those who have faith in Christ and make them joint-heirs with him.
+This was all part of God's divine plan and purpose for our lives.

 ## Choicest Commentary Quotes:
 ### Henry Alford: